JuanDYB/NetCore.UserAPIExample/README.md

  - InnoCV.DatabaseModel: Class library with the Database entities for Entity Framework.
 Also includes Mapping classes to map entity classes to view model classes.
  - InnoCV.Model: Includes View Model classes, custom exceptions, result codes and dictionary.
  - InnoCV.Infrastructure: Project with all the logic of the application.
 In this case the logic is only the user manager to do all the CRUD operations
+ - InnoCV.Test: Example unit testing project with a test for User Mapping class.

 ## Some details about the project